This post may contain affiliate links. Please read our disclosure policy.

 - Fresh chives: we’ll garnish with chives as they add that perfect fresh, oniony flavor without it being too overpowering.

-How to make the perfect cheddar mashed potatoes:
+How to make the perfect mashed potatoes

 - Boil the potatoes.
 Grab a handful of russet potatoes and peel them.
 Place potatoes in a large dutch oven.
 Add cold water to the pot so that the potatoes are completely submerged, and so the water rises about 2 inches above the potatoes.
 Add a tablespoon or two of salt along with the peeled garlic cloves.
 Turn the heat on to the highest setting and allow the potatoes to reach a boil.
 Cook the potatoes for 15-20 minutes or until they’re fork-tender when pierced with a fork.